migueln1/CustomilyTestP/README.md

   * Make sure to share your screen and have your camara on at all times.
   * Googling is completley fine.
-  * You must to complete the challenge using only 1 monitor.
+  * You must complete the challenge using only 1 monitor.

 You have 3 hours now.
 Good luck!! 🤞